 The speed limit in BRC is 5 mph at all times — that’s reeeaaaallly slow — including when entering from Gate Road and departing BRC.
 Pedestrians and bicycles have the right of way over motor vehicles.
 Mutant Vehicle artists, operators and passengers must comply with safety standards, including physical and mechanical integrity of vehicles, and adherence to driving rules.
 Passengers may only get on or off a vehicle that is completely stopped.
 Vehicles are prohibited from driving on: the Esplanade, Awe Street, the promenades from the city to the Man and the Temple, and inside the perimeter around the Man.
 All Mutant Vehicles must also comply with the Sound Policy stated on the Burning Man website.

-Large, seated, street-legal motorcycle type scooters are not allowed in BRC.
-Small motorized scooters (single-person, two wheeled, lightweight, stand-up, small, no-seat, off-street type, e.g. go-peds) are allowed in BRC, but they are subject to the same rules as any other motorized vehicles, including the 5 MPH speed limit and use of front and rear lights at night.
+These vehicles are subject to the same rules as any other motorized vehicles, including the 5 mph speed limit and use of front and rear lights at night.
 BLM Rangers will issue citations for noncompliance.
-We strongly suggest loud scooters be equipped with a muffler.

 Motorcycles are only allowed in BRC if they were your sole means of transportation to BRC, and must be parked at your campsite for the duration of your stay.
 Participants bringing motorcycles that aren’t their sole means of transportation will be asked to turn around at the Gate.